Bangkok United F.C.: Development of club's name: 2009–present

-2010 – New Owners
+New owners

-For the 2010 Thai Premier League season, United was backed by Thai media company True Corporation.
+For the 2010 Thai Premier League season, Bangkok United was backed by Thai media company True Corporation.
 The early season optimism did not last long and the 2010 campaign ended in relegation.
 The Angels only won two home games all season.
 Rather surprisingly the two victories were against high-fliers Buriram PEA and Chonburi.
 Incidentally, both victories were achieved at the Bangkok University Stadium after they switched their home fixtures from the Thai-Japanese Stadium to the university midway through the season.